Featured Posts

 This often leads shoppers to seek alternative retailers to purchase from.
 Scammers exploit this by sending phishing emails, or ads in social media with fake deals or counterfeit products - in effect double-dipping on this retail scam.
 Always verify URLs and avoid clicking on unfamiliar links, especially those promising "unbeatable" prices.

 Offering mandatory cyber security training programs that focus on holiday scams can be a great exercise in ensuring that your employees can identify and take the proper precautions to prevent data breaches.
+Training should include how to spot suspicious emails, avoid clicking unknown links, and report anything unusual to your IT department.

 Mobile device scams